WolfRichie/Demystify-Bonk/README.md

 <a name="community-resources"></a>
 ### Community Resources

-- [DemystifyBonk](https://github.com/UnmatchedBracket/DemystifyBonk) - Community-maintained bonk.io reverse engineering project, mostly regarding
-> [!NOTE]
-> This project is quite outdated, and there isn't anything in packets.md that is not included in this repository, however I have taken quite some information from the packets.md file and therefore feel like linking it.

 - [BonkBot Library Python](https://github.com/Fenekiro/bonk_bot)
 > [!NOTE]
 > Quite a decently written library for creating clients/bots to connect to the Socket.IO server for Python